r-lib/styler/README.md

     [here](https://pre-commit.com/hooks.html).
 For example,
     `check-added-large-files` prevents you from committing big files, other hooks validate json or yaml files and so on.
-  - No need to without worrying about dependencies, testing, different versions of hooks, file filtering for specific hooks etc. It’s handled by pre-commit.
+  - No need to worry about dependencies, testing, different versions of hooks, file filtering for specific hooks etc. It’s handled by pre-commit.
   - Hooks are maintained in *one* place, and you just need a `.pre-commit-config.yaml` file.
 No need to c/p hooks from one project to another.

+You have an idea for a hook?
+Please file an issue.